foerstj/see-far/README.txt

 - Renamed "Foggy" build to "Nearfog"
 - Fixed some moods in KoE&UP where I had accidentally mixed in some changed music repeat delays Version 1.2:
-- Added variant builds based on Wintermod
+- Added variant builds based on Wintermod moods - use them together with Wintermod